Sonia-96/MyStudyNotes/Java&Web/Java.md

 ## Streams & Adapters

+**Streams** read or write by bytes, which are not readable for human.

+1. Input Streams
+   - `System.in`: Stream connected to the console
+   - `FileInputStream`: Stream connected to a file
+   - `ByteArrayInputStream`
+   - `ObjectInputStream`: reads in an Object, so you can send it across the network, or to a file
+2. Output Streams
+   - `System.out`
+   - `FileOutputStream`
+   - `ObjectOutputStream`

-**Streams** read or write by bytes, which are not readable for human. **Adapters** are higher level objects that use streams to provide higher level operations.
+**Adapters** are higher level objects that use streams to provide higher level operations.
 We can use adapters to deal with normal data types, e.g. String, numeric values, etc.

 ## File Input